7suyash7/eth-p2p-mempool-crawler/README.md

     * **Core Network Task:** Runs the `reth_network::NetworkManager` future, handling low-level connection management and protocol multiplexing.
     * **Peer Event Handler Task:** Listens for general network events (peer added/removed, session established/closed) emitted by `NetworkManager` and managed by our `EthP2PHandler`.
 Sends updates to the UI task.
     * **Transaction Event Handler Task:** Listens specifically for `NetworkTransactionEvent`s emitted by `NetworkManager` (forwarded via an MPSC channel).
 This task, managed by our `EthP2PHandler`, processes incoming transaction messages and sends successfully decoded/converted data to the Processor Task.
+    * **Block Poller & Processor Tasks:** A dedicated task polls peers for new blocks.
+Upon receiving a block, another task processes its transactions, comparing them against the public mempool cache to identify and flag private transactions before sending them to the database writer.
+    * **Database Writer Task**: A central task that receives transaction analysis results from both the mempool and block processors and writes them asynchronously to the PostgreSQL database.
+    * **API Server & Gas Oracle Tasks**: Runs the axum web server and the background tasks for collecting gas fee data and calculating estimates.
     * **Decoded Tx Processor Task:** Receives `Arc<TransactionSigned>` objects from the Tx Event Handler, calls the `analysis::analyze_transaction` function, and sends the `TxAnalysisResult` to the UI task.
     * **UI Task:** Runs the main TUI loop (`ui::run_ui`), handling terminal drawing, user input ('q' to quit, Arrow keys for scrolling), and processing updates received from other tasks via the `ui_update` channel.